jakemdrew/EducationDataNC/2018/Raw Datasets/README.md

 **The following zip repository contains all files used to create the 2017-2018 School Datasets:**
 * **SRC Datasets 2018** - http://www.ncpublicschools.org/docs/src/researchers/src-datasets.zip

-**There were a total of 55 files released for the 2017-2018 school year:**
+**There were a total of 55 files released for the 2017-2018 school year.
+However, not all datasets contain data for 2017-2018:**
 * rcd_161.csv, Max Year: 2012
 * rcd_acc_aapart.csv, Max Year: 2018
 * rcd_acc_act.csv, Max Year: 2018